nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 mydata   |
 ```

-Now insert some testdata using your Python Application
+Insert some test records using your Python Application
 ```bash
 python3.8 app.py
 Connected to Server
 Timeout reached.
 Exiting loop.
 ```

-We have 271 records split across all nodes and regions.
+For our first run we had 271 records split across all nodes and regions.
 Interestingly if you sum up the master records in rack '32' [ 35+40+33+38=146] this
 should equal the prole records in rack '33' [52+53+41=146].
 This is because we have 2 racks with replication factor of 2.
 We expect under normal circumstances a write will be written to
 rack r` with a copy written to rack r`` and in strong consistency we guarantee
 no ambiguity about whether a record is written or not written.
-( Note: with replication factor 2 and a single rack available with more 2 or more nodes, clients will still be able write data successfully)
+( Note: with replication factor 2 and a single rack available with 2 or more nodes, clients will still be able write data successfully)

 ```text
 # 271 master records